 At the latest PCW event in Winnipeg, I had the chance to sit down with 2 very motivated individuals.
 We sat down for over an hour discussing our philosophies on wrestling, the bubble, the culture, and so much more.
 And something was pointed out that is an interesting tidbit to leave you with is this…

 Everyone has an origin story.
 And there’s no path that is wrong.
-It’s those unique stories that tie us together, that makes us relatable, that makes us a favorite among the sea of unique personalities.
+It’s those unique stories that tie us together, which makes us relatable, which makes us a favorite among the sea of unique personalities.
 By telling that story, by being true to yourself, you are so much more than that one-dimensional person in which people feel like they’re interacting with online.
 You become real.
-You become multi-faceted.
-You become interesting.
+You become multi-faceted and you become interesting.

 That’s how you grow your bubble.
 That’s how you expand your audience.
 You’re never going to be known by absolutely everyone.
 Even The Rock can’t do that.
 He’s damn good at it, but not everyone knows him.
 So while you can’t convince your next door neighbor to come to a wrestling event or read your latest blog or subscribe to your podcast, there are many out there who will relate to you, who will be interested in your story, and who will enter that bubble.
 It’s just a matter or producing the content for a larger audience and being true to yourself.